-No, percentages must be submitted as positve amounts.
+No, percentages must be submitted as positive amounts.

 We can request it as a change request but it will need to get approved by all Locations and it will definitely not be done by Go Live.

-If an employee is paid using an incorrect chartstring, the payment can be transferred to the appropriate chartstring using a Direct Retro request (also known in current state PPS as a Payroll Expense Transfer).
+If an employee is paid using an incorrect chartstring, the payment can be transferred to the appropriate chartstring using a Direct Retro request.

 There are no specific notifications regarding payments being processed in UCPath.
-However, granted that you have the appropriate UCPath security/permissions, you can review specific employee’s paycheck/payroll data.
+To check if a payment has been processed, review the specific employee's paycheck/payroll data.

 Merit increases should be submitted using PayPath only, not using the additional pay forms.
 If a retroactive merit increase is submitted, the system will compare the new salary to their current salary and automatically calculate and pay out the amount of retroactive pay that should be generated.

 There are two exceptions to this process: